BretFisher/awesome-swarm/README.md

 - [Heckenmann Swarm Dashboard](https://github.com/heckenmann/docker-swarm-dashboard) - A Monitoring Dashboard for a Docker Swarm Cluster that gives you a bit more insights.
 - [swarmgate](https://github.com/neuroforgede/swarmgate) - Multitenancy for Docker Swarm - Docker Socket Proxy for use with Docker Swarm to have multiple tenants on a single Swarm.
 - [Spin](https://serversideup.net/open-source/spin/) - A lightweight tool that helps developers manage applications from development to production using Docker Compose, Docker Swarm, and Ansible.
+- [CapRover](https://caprover.com/) - CapRover is an extremely easy to use self hosted Platform as a Service (PaaS) that uses Docker Swarm to balancer workloads across one or more servers.

 ### Extra Functionality